Arlette and Love

 Arlette and Love (French: Arlette et l'amour) is a 1943 French romantic comedy film directed by Robert Vernay and starring André Luguet, Josette Day and André Alerme.
+It is based on the play Atout Coeur! by Félix Gandéra, adapted for the screen by Marcel Pagnol.
+It was filmed at the Marseille Studios while location shooting took place around Antibes and Aix-en-Provence.
 The film's sets were designed by the art director Robert Giordani.